ABOUT TROOP 70 PEACEMAKERS

 earn it.
 The finance plan of any unit should include participation by the Scouts.
 Troop 70 offers several fund raising opportunities:

-Popcorn Sale -- Popcorn sales generally begin every year on October 1 and is delivered in early December.
-Those Scouts who participate
+Popcorn Sale -- Popcorn sales generally begin every year on October 1 and sold items are delivered in early December.
+Those Scouts who

-have found that the income is very high compared to other organizations' fund raising activities.
-All proceeds for this fund raiser go into a
+participate have found that the income is very high compared to other organizations' fund raising activities.
+All proceeds for this fund raiser go

 into a Scout's Boy Account.
 Visit Trails End website for product details.
 Please contact the troop Popcorn Kernel with any questions.

 Pancake Breakfast -- Troop 70 holds an annual pancake breakfast to help offset costs of gear replacement, awards, camping fees, etc. This

 is truly a troop event.
 Parents and Scouts plan and run the event.
 Please refer to the troop's schedule for the date of the next pancake